Skip to main content

 3. Get a SIM Card

 SIM cards in Thailand are cheap and easy to install.
-Although getting away with just wifi is possible, having a SIM card is better if you need seamless internet service throughout the trip.
-It’s also great for using apps like Google Maps and translation tools like Google Translate.
-You never know when you need internet access, so it’s better to be safe than sorry.
+Although getting by with just Wi-Fi is possible, having a SIM card ensures seamless internet service throughout the trip.
+It’s especially useful if you rely on apps like Google Maps or Google Translate.
+In fact, many app development companies create travel and language tools that require consistent internet access, so staying connected with a SIM card is a great way to make the most of these apps.
+You never know when you’ll need internet access, so it’s better to be safe than sorry.

 4. It’s Super Affordable